 The company originally began as a retail enterprise, who sold Steinway and Chickering pianos.
 They began manufacturing their own pianos in 1889, as "D.H.
 Baldwin & Co."
 In 1903, shortly after the founder's death, the name became the Baldwin Piano & Organ Co.

-Baldwin also manufactured pianos under the names Acrosonic, Chickering, Ellington, Franke, Hamilton, Howard, Kremlin, Manualo, Modello, Monarch, St. Regis, Sargent, Schroeder, Valley Gem, Winton, Wurlitzer.
+Baldwin also manufactured pianos under the names Acrosonic, Chickering, Ellington, Franke, Hamilton, Howard, Kremlin, Manualo, Modello, Monarch, St. Regis, Sargent, Schroeder, Valley Gem, Winton, and Wurlitzer.

 Recognition and Design